ddilley/technicolor-test/README.md

 ## Installation
 Installation is possible with pip and easy_install and can be done in a virtual environment.
+> easy_install pip # if you don't already have pip installed

 ## set up and activate virtualenv:
 	after install venv: